yodrew/darkroomretreat/manuscript/faq.md

 	This would mean that:

-    - the deep healing necessary can occur without profound rest
+    - the deep healing necessary in cases of major trauma can occur without profound rest
     - profound rest can occur in semi-darkness and other compromised conditions
     - or psychic trauma is not the primary cause of metaphysical suffering
 	- or the human organism has no specific needs for recovering from such pain, despite its specific---and universal---need of rest for recovery in all other cases.
 As well as its specific need of air for breathing, light for seeing, food for eating, etc.
     - the many other ways alluded to all make sense and work

-    The facts say otherwise, so naturally, I disagree.
+    The evidence indicates otherwise.
 Relativism makes fashionable philosophy but poor physiology.